dark-snowman/japanese-holidays/README.md

 # japanese-holidays
-Use Python to find any Japanese holidays for any year
+Use Python to find Japanese holidays for any year Using the following modules: jpholiday, pandas, pysimplegui, and pyperclip